SpaaceCadet/SpaaceCadet.github.io/_portfolio/portfolio-1.md

 ---
-title: "Dash app ,for interactive visualizations"
+title: "<b>Dash app ,for interactive visualizations</b>"
-excerpt: "Dashboard of education rates of women in morocco between the years ,1970 to 2010 , created by the framework dash and plotly .
+excerpt: "<i>Dashboard of education rates of women in morocco between the years ,1970 to 2010 , created by the framework dash and plotly .</i>
 <br/><a href='https://github.com/SpaaceCadet/Dash-app-'><img  width='500' height='300' src='/images/dash_app.png'></a>"
 collection: portfolio
 ---